ospfranco/ospfranco.github.io/_posts/2023-11-09-sqlite for react native, but 5x faster and 5x less memory.md

 # quick-sqlite

 I wrote quick-sqlite last year after I learned about React Native JSI, a way to bridge C++ code to JavaScript.
-The idea was simple and I even took a peek at existing libraries.
+The idea was simple and I took a peek at existing libraries.
 One basically takes the arguments passed from JavaScript, and then just call the SQLite APIs, then collect the results of the queries and pass them back to JavaScript.

 quick-sqlite already produced a major improvement in performance over the old bridge modules, where data had to be serialized to JSON and then passed between native and JavaScript.
 The flow was pretty simple: